arestivo/slides/markdown/xpath.md

 }
 ~~~

-For example, this code selects all *unordered lists* that contain *links*.
+For example, the code above selects all *unordered lists* that contain *links*.

 ---